jperalta1989/nofraud_connect/README.md

 (`\Magento\Sales\Model\Order\Payment->place()`), and makes available the associated `Payment` object.

-> NOTE: Listening to this particular event is largely out of my initial deference to the original M1 module, and in light of new information, listening to a later event may reduce complexity (see below). // LINK
+> NOTE: Listening to this particular event is largely out of my initial deference to the original M1 module, and in light of new information, listening for a later event may reduce complexity. ([ see below ](#markdown-header-potential-for-duplicate-api-calls))

 #### What Happens During Execution: